My Haas Welcome,

 Introduction

-Download and fillout the NGC I/O PCB Inspection Report Checklist below before replacing any parts.
+Download and fill out the NGC I/O PCB Inspection Report Checklist below before replacing any parts.

 NGC I/O PCB Inspection Report Checklist